resources

 Be sure your records are up to date.

 You want all of your hard work to pay off in the sale, so be sure you have current, detailed records that provide an audited assessment of the company’s financial position and future projections.
+Having transparent and organized records will make your business more attractive to potential buyers.

 Remember your staff is an important asset.